Doug Lamborn

+On January 5, 2024, Lamborn announced he would not seek reelection in 2024.

 Early life and career

 Born in Leavenworth, Kansas, Lamborn attended Lansing High School, in Lansing, Kansas.
-After graduation, he earned a B.S. in journalism from the University of Kansas in 1978 and J.D. from the University of Kansas School of Law in 1985.
+After graduation, he earned a Bachelor of Science in journalism from the University of Kansas in 1978 and a Juris Doctor from the University of Kansas School of Law in 1985.
 He moved to Colorado Springs and became a private attorney focusing on business and real estate law.

 Colorado Legislature

 Elections

 In 1994, Lamborn was elected to the Colorado House of Representatives.
 In 1998, he was elected to the Colorado State Senate.

 He was elected Republican House Whip in 1997.
 He was elected Senate President Pro-tem in 1999.
 Lamborn served in the Colorado Senate until winning a seat in the United States Congress.

 Tenure

-While in the State Senate Lamborn sponsored the largest tax cut in Colorado State history, and was named the highest-ranking tax cutter in the Senate five times by a conservative activist group called the Colorado Union of Taxpayers.
+While in the State Senate, Lamborn sponsored the largest tax cut in Colorado history, and was named the highest-ranking tax cutter in the Senate five times by a conservative activist group called the Colorado Union of Taxpayers.